Elizafc/Elizafc/README.md

 # 💫 About Me:
 Hello!
-I'm a CS student from Brazil who likes web development and <br>machine learning.
+I'm a CS student from Brazil who likes data science and <br>machine learning.

 ## 🌐 Socials: